 Patients who use a retinoid crème, also known under the name tretinoin, should mention this to the medical staff.
 The use of such a crème may enhance the penetration of certain chemical peels, so it is important to mention during the review of your medical history.

 Once you have discussed your medical history, there will also be a physical exam before you can continue with a chemical peel; this is done to prevent any complications and to determine which type of chemical peel will be best for your skin type.

-Even though there is limited recovery time associated with the chemical peel, Dr Lanzer may give you some recommendations for the cleaning, moisturising and the application of protective ointments on your skin.
-The aftercare does somewhat depend on the type of chemical peel you had.
-For example, a medium chemical peel will require less aftercare than a deep chemical peel.
+Even though there is a limited recovery time associated with the chemical peel, Dr Lanzer may give you some skincare recommendations for the cleaning, moisturising and application of protective ointment creams and sunscreens on your skin to ensure proper protection, moisture and hydration of the skin.
+Avoidance of sun exposure and tanning is recommended.
+The aftercare does somewhat depend on the type of chemical peel you had such as superficial peels, medium-depth or deep peels.
+For example, a medium chemical peel will require less aftercare than a deeper peel.

 Patients who experience slight discomfort after the procedure may use some ice packs for pain relief.
 However, many patients prefer the breeze of a fan, since it feels a little less rough on the skin.
 Patients can also use some over-the-counter pain relief if necessary.
 However, before you take any medications, it is recommended to call the Dr Lanzer clinic and ask the medical staff which over-the-counter medications are safe for you to take.

 An increasingly large amount of patients now opt for male chemical peel treatments.
 Men now make up a large proportion of patients seeking chemical peels on the face.